 Automotive Service Stackable

-Students are required to complete one of the following pre-requisite programs prior to applying to the program at WSU.
+Students may attend one of the following programs prior to applying to the program at WSU.

 Associate of Applied Science

 This 2-year degree program includes formal classroom training and supervised work experience as a paid service technician in an independent shop, dealership or ACDelco TSS service center.

 With a Bachelor's degree, you'll be able to position yourself for a leadership role withing the automotive industry.

 You’ll be qualified to work for some of the leading manufacturers around the country, or you can find a great career close to home.